wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-sharepoint-framework/includes/2-overview-options.md

 Over the years, with the evolution of Microsoft 365, development of SharePoint solutions has a new set of challenges: while on one hand IT and Tenant administrators require a new set of tools to control how data get accessed and consumed in their tenancies, developers want to programmatically control the whole lifecycle, experience, and data access capabilities of a site.

-Unfortunately, developers today find themselves constraint around building app parts because of iFrames, a reduced set of APIs, and no integration with cross Microsoft 365 workloads.
+Unfortunately, developers today find themselves constrained around building app parts because of iFrames, a reduced set of APIs, and no integration with cross Microsoft 365 workloads.
 This in turn limits their ability to develop powerful portals that extend SharePoint.

 The client-side development framework delivers capabilities that help both first party and third-party developers build powerful, rich applications and provide an enjoyable web experience in Microsoft 365 for end users that are both intuitive and simple to consume.